 Dr. Becca Jones-Albertus, Acting Director

-Dr. Jones-Albertus has spent her career advancing solar cell materials and devices, from research and development to manufacturing.
-Previously, Dr. Jones-Albertus was the characterization and design manager at Solar Junction, where she led work contributing to the development of the company's breakthrough dilute nitride solar cells, their two-time world record triple junction solar cells, and then the successful transfer of that technology to a high-volume manufacturing toolset.
-She has 35 technical publications and 8 patents.
+Dr. Jones-Albertus has spent her career advancing solar technology, from fundamental research and development to manufacturing.
+Prior to joining the Department of Energy, Dr. Jones-Albertus was at Solar Junction, where she led efforts developing the company’s two-time world record solar cells and transitioning the technology to manufacturing.

-Dr. Avi Shultz, Acting Concentrating Solar Power Program Manager
+Dr. Avi Shultz, Concentrating Solar-Thermal Power Program Manager

-Dr. Avi Shultz is the acting program manager for SunShot's Concentrating Solar Power (CSP) team, which supports research, development, and demonstration of solar thermal components and systems that can enable wide-spread deployment of low-cost CSP with thermal energy storage.
-Dr. Shultz has been with SunShot since 2013, where he started as a policy fellow and was hired as a federal technology manager, supporting the CSP subprogram on a wide variety of topics, including thermochemical energy storage, CSP systems and cost analysis, and non-electricity applications of solar thermal process heat.
+Dr. Avi Shultz is the program manager for the Concentrating Solar-Thermal Power (CSP) team, which supports research, development, and demonstration of solar thermal components and systems that can enable wide-spread deployment of low-cost CSP with thermal energy storage.
+Dr. Shultz has been with SETO since 2013, where he started as a policy fellow and was hired as a federal technology manager, supporting the CSP subprogram on a wide variety of topics, including thermochemical energy storage, CSP systems and cost analysis, and non-electricity applications of solar thermal process heat.

-Dr. Lenny Tinker has been at the U.S. Department of Energy Solar Energy Technologies Office (SETO) since September 2011 and started as an AAAS Science and Technology Policy Fellow on the Photovoltaics team working on Incubator Round 6.
-As a Federal employee, he now manages early-stage applied research and development programs at national labs, universities, and companies to develop advanced photovoltaic systems.
-He uses his background in chemistry to identify research areas and develop programs to achieve the goals of the SunShot Initiative.
-Dr. Tinker is also the SETO Fellowship coordinator and is the SETO representative on the IEA PVPS Executive Committee.
+Dr. Lenny Tinker is the program manager for the photovoltaics team.
+He has been at the U.S. Department of Energy Solar Energy Technologies Office (SETO) since September 2011 and started as an AAAS Science and Technology Policy Fellow on the Photovoltaics team working on Incubator Round 6.
+He now manages early-stage applied research and development programs at national labs, universities, and companies to develop advanced photovoltaic systems.
+Dr. Tinker is also the SETO representative on the IEA PVPS Executive Committee.

 Dr. Guohui Yuan, Systems Integration Program Manager

-Dr. Guohui Yuan is the program manager for the systems integration (SI) subprogram within the SunShot Initiative.
+Dr. Guohui Yuan is the program manager for the systems integration (SI) subprogram.
 His team supports research, development, and demonstration of technologies and solutions to enable the widespread deployment of solar energy on the nation’s electricity grid.

-Dr. Yuan has been supporting the SunShot Initiative as a technical advisor since 2011.
+Dr. Yuan has been supporting SETO as a technical advisor since 2011.
 Previously, he held several key positions at industry-leading clean technology startups, including CURRENT Group, GridPoint, and WaveCrest Labs.
 Early in his career, he worked at COMSAT Labs as a systems scientist.
 He is a recognized thought leader and has many technical publications.
 He holds nine patents.

 Dr. Yuan holds a B.S. degree from Tsinghua University, Beijing, China and a Ph.D. from the University of Maryland, College Park, both in physics.